Call for Artists

 Artists selected for this project will be required to provide the following services:

 Art Project Budget

 The Broward Cultural Division manages the application process.
-An Artist Selection Panel (Panel) shall review the applications to this Call to Artists.
-This Panel includes a member of the Public Art & Design Committee, arts professionals, and an agency and community representatives.
-The Panel shall review the applicants and select a shortlist of finalists based on the excellence of their past work of similar scope, as demonstrated by the visuals and other submission materials.
-The Panel shall also consider the versatility and appropriateness of the media in which the shortlisted Artists have demonstrated proficiency, as it relates to the scope of this project, as well as the Artist’s ability to manage the project’s budget, and sub-contractors.
+An Artist Selection Panel (Panel) will review the applications.
+The Panel includes a member of the Public Art & Design Committee, arts professionals, and an agency and community representative.
+The Panel reviews the applications and shortlists artists based on the excellence of previous work, as demonstrated by visuals and other submission materials.
+The Panel will also consider the versatility and appropriateness of the media in which the applicant has demonstrated proficiency, as it relates to the scope of this project.

 The County reserves the right to re-issue this Call to Artists, to reject any and all responses to this Call, and to reassess and negotiate the design proposal with any qualified artist selected for this project.